 - Conditioning Drills – Although it may not look like it when watching a volleyball match, volleyball players must be in excellent condition.
 The sport is a physically-intense game that requires the players to be in superior condition.
 They need to be able to sprint explosively, jump and hit the ball time and time again, and change directions on a dime.
 However, most experienced volleyball coaches will agree that typical aerobic workouts, such as jogging, won’t work for volleyball players.
 Instead, the players should be conditioned during drills, and regular aerobic exercise only is done during the off-season or pre-season.

 Every team should include volleyball drills and conditioning that help teach the players to interact and communicate with each other.
 Drills that require players to call out for a pass or communicating to the attackers where to hit are sure to help bring on success for a volleyball team while building on their skills of passing, serving, setting, attacking, spiking, blocking, and much more.

 In addition to good communication, another way to build team spirit is through a team having the same amazing volleyball socks.
 MadSportsStuff offers custom volleyball socks to meet the needs of every player on the team.
 Their designs include a variety of colors, logos, and can even include each players number.
 Not to mention they’re made to last and constructed right here in the USA.

-So, whether you’re cheering on your favorite player and need an amazing pair of volleyball socks or gearing up your favorite player for their first game this fall, check out MadSportsStuff and see the massive variety of volleyball socks and sports socks that they have to offer.
+So, whether you're cheering on your favorite player and need an amazing pair of volleyball or sports socks or gearing up for your first game this fall, check out MadSportsStuff and see the massive variety of volleyball socks and sports socks that we have to offer.